 You can do a lot of things in California all year round, but these are a few that are especially fun in November.

 - Meteor Showers: November is the time for one of the year's showiest meteor showers, the Leonids, which happen mid-month.
 Find the exact date here.
 The best places to see them are far away from city lights and where there are few trees: Benton Hot Springs, Joshua Tree or Lake Shasta.

 - Whale Watching: Along the coast, you can see gray whales continue their migration south toward Mexico, and you may see fin whales too.

 - New Olive Oil: November is olive harvest season and the only time of year you can get "olio nuovo" (new olive oil).
 It's fresh, unfiltered, right out of the mill, wonderfully pungent, cloudy with unsettled particles, intensely green, and peppery.
 Bagging a bottle of this rare oil while it's fresh is a good excuse for a day trip or weekend getaway.
-Try one of these places, which have it and also offer tastings and tours: Kiler Ridge in Paso Robles, Round Pond Estate in Napa Valley or Da Vero in Sonoma.
+Try one of these places, which have it and also offer tastings and tours: Kiler Ridge in Paso Robles and Round Pond Estate in Napa Valley.